bangpound/wikileaks_feeds/README.markdown

 imperative that you keep the minimum refresh period (import_period) at "as often as possible."

-Parsing and mapping tags and sources are not implemented.
+Parsing and mapping tags is not implemented.